Alleviant632/Lostlore-Lands-Worldbuilding/The Spiritual Plane.md

 ## Mark of a Shepherd's Favor

 These rumored marks take different shapes.
-One notable one
+One notable one covers the forearm.
+Dark vines cover the skin, broken by designs of several flowers associated with death (I cannot remember which ones right now but I do have some written down).

 ## Spirits

 For spirits, existence is different.
 They can travel anywhere—the further from places they’ve been, the weaker they are.
 They cannot be as present and often seem like a wisp at best.
 To be apparent in the material plane is hard.
 It takes strength and power, yet many spirits have not trained and are satisfied.
 Spirits who can be witnessed have trained, have a desire to be present.
 They can see and interact with things on their side.
 If only those in the material plane could respond.
 Few can see spirits.
 Certain rituals can summon them if the spirit wishes to appear.

+They use waterfalls around the world to travel long distances and are the only ones who can see remnants of the past--like the lost continent.
+They would be able to advise the living if the living could see and interact with them.